joolstorrentecalo/gitlab-foss/doc/api/users.md

 **Offering:** Self-managed, GitLab Dedicated

 Deletes a user.
 Available only for administrators.
-This returns a:

-- `204 No Content` status code if the operation was successful.
-- `404` if the resource was not found.
-- `409` if the user cannot be soft deleted.
+This returns a `204 No Content` status code if the operation was successfully, `404` if the resource was not found or `409` if the user cannot be soft deleted.

 ```plaintext
 DELETE /users/:id